kwj/project-euler/haskell/README.md

 ## Notes

-It was confirmed to work with GHC 9.12.2 and Cabal 3.14.1.1.
+I have confirmed that it works in the following environments.
+  - GHC 9.12.2 / 9.14.1
+  - Cabal 3.16.1.0

 Please see `euler.cabal` for dependent packages.